MicrosoftDocs/windows-dev-docs/hub/includes/store/msi/market-selection.md

+The Microsoft Store reaches customers in over 200 countries and regions around the world.
+You can choose the markets in which you'd like to offer your app.

+For info to help make your app suitable for customers around the world, see [Guidelines for globalization](../../../apps/design/globalizing/guidelines-and-checklist-for-globalizing-your-app.md) and [Make your app localizable](../../../apps/design/globalizing/prepare-your-app-for-localization.md).

 ## Markets

-By default, we'll offer your app in all possible markets, including any future markets that we may add later, at its base price.
+By default, we'll offer your app in all possible markets, including any future markets that we may add later.

 If you prefer, you can define the specific markets in which you'd like to offer your app.
-To do so, select **Show options** in the **Markets** section on the **Pricing and availability** page.
+To do so, click on **Change markets** in the **Markets** section on the **Pricing and availability** page.
 This will display the **Market selection** popup window, where you can choose the markets in which to offer your app.

 By default, all markets are selected.
-You can unselect individual markets to exclude them, or you can click **Unselect all** and then add individual markets of your choice.
-You can search for a particular market in the search bar, and you can also change the dropdown from **All markets** to **Xbox markets** if you only want to view the markets in which you can sell Xbox products.
+You can unselect individual markets to exclude them, or you can deselect **Select all** option and then add individual markets of your choice.
+You can also search for a particular market in the search bar.
 Once you’ve finished, click **OK** to save your selections.

 :::image type="content" source="images/msiexe-set-app-markets.png" lightbox="images/msiexe-set-app-markets.png" alt-text="A screenshot of the Availability section where you can provide details of the market, you want to make your app available to.":::